+Model Committee Rules of Procedure (updated 1/16/25) 132nd Maine Legislature Page 2 of 8

-- 3. Attendance.
+3. Attendance.
 It is each committee member's responsibility to notify the committee clerk whenever the member is unable to attend a public hearing or work session.
-A member may participate in a meeting by electronic means only with the express permission of that member's presiding officer in accordance with Joint Rule 310(5)(B). - 4.
-Scheduling of hearings and work sessions.
-Joint Rules 304 and 305 govern the scheduling and notice of public hearings and work sessions. - A. The Senate chair with the agreement of the House chair and the assistance of committee staff shall schedule legislative documents for public hearings and work sessions.
-If the chairs do not reach an agreement, the committee shall decide by majority vote of the members present and voting. - B. In accordance with Joint Rule 305, the presiding officers jointly establish authorized meeting days.
-The committee may meet only on authorized meeting days unless the presiding officers authorize an exception in writing. - C. Notice of public hearings must be provided 2 weekends in advance of the hearing date, including but not limited to, by posting on the Legislature's website.
+A member may participate in a meeting by electronic means only with the express permission of that member's presiding officer in accordance with Joint Rule 310(4)(B).

+4. Scheduling of hearings and work sessions.
+Joint Rules 304 and 305 govern the scheduling and notice of public hearings and work sessions.

+A. The Senate chair with the agreement of the House chair and the assistance of committee staff shall schedule legislative documents for public hearings and work sessions.
+If the chairs do not reach an agreement, the committee shall decide by majority vote of the members present and voting.

+B. In accordance with Joint Rule 305, the presiding officers jointly establish authorized meeting days.
+The committee may meet only on authorized meeting days unless the presiding officers authorize an exception in writing.

+C. Pursuant to Joint Rule 305(2), notice of public hearings must be provided no later than 5:00 p.m.
+2 weekends in advance of the hearing date, including but not limited to, by posting on the Legislature's website.
 All exceptions to this requirement require advance approval of both presiding officers.